RyanHastings/navabhidhamma/docs/notes/Wynne_AtmanNegation.md

 ---
 layout: page
-title: Notes on Alexander Wynne's "The ātman and its negation:  A conceptual and chronological analysis of early Buddhist thought"
+title: Notes on Alexander Wynne's "The ātman and its negation--A conceptual and chronological analysis of early Buddhist thought"
 ---

 Wynne, Alexander, 2010:  "The ātman and its negation: A Conceptual and chronological analysis of early Buddhist thought."  *Journal